aws/eks-anywhere/designs/cluster-status.md

 For example, when the user creates/updates EKS Anywhere workload cluster with the API, the user may do some of the following:

 1. Check the status of their cluster by looking at the Conditions of the CAPI cluster and the related machine deployments.
-2. Or get the CAPI Machine objects with  k get machines -A to check that the machines specified in the `Cluster` spec are created and that the phases transition from Provisioning to Running, are using the correct k8s versions, etc and check the controller logs if something does not look right.
+2. Or get the CAPI Machine objects with `k get machines -A` to check that the machines specified in the `Cluster` spec are created and that the phases transition from `Provisioning` to `Running`, are using the correct k8s versions, etc and check the controller logs if something does not look right.
-3. Or focus on watching logs in the controllers such as the eksa-controller-manager to monitor the reconciliation process.
+3. Or focus on watching logs in the controllers such as the `eksa-controller-manager` to monitor the reconciliation process.
 If there is an error in the logs here, this may give the user a hint to what the issue is, or where to dive deeper into the logs of other pods.
-For example, if CAPI control plane is not ready indefinitely, the user may then check the capi-kubeadm-control-plane-controller-manager or capi-kubeadm-bootstrap-controller-manager for details.
+For example, if CAPI control plane is not ready indefinitely, the user may then check the   `capi-kubeadm-control-plane-controller-manager` or `capi-kubeadm-bootstrap-controller-manager` for details.
 This could also cause some confusion because controllers WILL have logs of transient errors.

 ## Tenets
 1. Independent: independent interface that abstracts the internal system details from the user